 Holiday Movies from Around the World

 The Infidel

-Although this film isn’t technically set around a holiday, it does discuss two different religions and the complexity of identity—topics that do turn up around the holidays.
-Set in London, this British film follows Mahmud, who is not exactly the most devout Muslim, but loves his family.
+While not technically a holiday film, The Infidel tackles the clash of two different religions and the complexity of identity—topics that tend to turn up around the holidays.
+Set in London, it follows Mahmud, who is not exactly the most devout Muslim, but still loves his family.
 When his son wants to marry, the couple needs the approval of her very devout Muslim father, so Mahmud tries to become more devout for the sake of appearances.
-In the meantime, while cleaning out his deceased mother’s house, he discovers that he was actually adopted, and that his birth parents were Jewish.
-Mahmud decides to learn about Judaism, but various mishaps ensue.
-While the film is hilarious at times, it also focuses on how religion can divide us and how, with a bit more understanding, we can learn to become friends.
-In 2014, they adapted The Infidel into a musical due to its tremendous success.
+When he later cleans out his deceased mom’s house, Mahmud discovers that he was actually adopted…and that his birth parents were Jewish.
+As Mahmud decides to learn about Judaism, various mishaps ensue.
+The film is often hilarious, but it focuses on how religion can divide us and awakens us to the realization that with a bit more understanding, we can all learn to become friends.
+The success of The Infidel led to its adaptation into a London musical in 2014.

+Holiday Movies from Around the World